The Man Who Invented Flying Saucers

 young men in those pre-television days, he sought escape in

-"dime novels," cheap magazines printed on coarse paper and filled
+"dime novels," cheap magazines printed on coarse paper

 with lurid stories churned out by writers who were paid a penny